 - Possible allergy

 The possible allergy comes from the plant family stevia belongs to.
-If you are allergic to ragweed, you may also be allergic to stevia (Cox, 2018).
+If you are allergic to ragweed, you may also be allergic to stevia.
 These side effects tend to occur with overconsumption.
 Another downside to stevia is the bitter aftertaste many people experience.

 The sugar alcohols are known for having no calories and little to no effect on blood sugar.
 Sugar alcohols do not have these effects because the body cannot break them down.
 Our bodies do not absorb them.

 - All close to the sweetness of sugar